Lee T. Billingsley | President-Partner

 Matthew M. Billingsley | Vice President-Partner

-Matthew began work with Occidental Petroleum Corporation in January of 2012 in Houston, Texas.
-While at Oxy, Matthew worked both in the Worldwide Exploration group in Bogota, Colombia and in the Williston Basin business unit, focusing on reservoir characterization and development of tight oil plays.
-During this time, Matthew planned and geo-steered over twenty 10,000ft long lateral Bakken/Pronghorn/Three Forks wells in North Dakota.
+Prior to CRC, Matt worked as a geologist at Occidental Petroleum Corporation (OXY), where he worked both in the Worldwide Exploration group in Bogota, Colombia and in the Williston Basin business unit, focusing on reservoir characterization and development of tight oil plays.
+During this time, Matthew planned and geo-steered over twenty 2-mile long horizontal Bakken, Pronghorn, and Three Forks wells in the Williston Basin, North Dakota.